 Kaida: So your acting was very fitting (laughs).
 It’s a shame you couldn’t actually go through with it.

-Namikawa: For that scene, apparently Director Motonaga and the scriptwriter, Kakihara-san, had a certain popular TV drama in mind.
+Namikawa: For that scene, apparently Director Motonaga and the scriptwriter, Kakihara-san, had a certain popular TV show8 in mind.
 Once I’d heard that, I understood why he’d embraced her from behind.
-So that’s why I wanted to play it like it was a popular drama…but then I ended up throwing my surroundings into chaos.
+So that’s why I wanted to play it like the way the TV show did it…but then I ended up throwing my surroundings into chaos.